DustinBracy/Covid19-Louisiana/Covid19-Louisiana.md

   2. Submit your slides to 2DS under Initial Project Documentation and make sure your video URL is on the Google Doc.

 Final Project Documentation and Presentation:
- Saturday, December 5th at 11:59am Central (“am” as I will need the rest of the day to start grading them before the final exam.)
+ Saturday, December 5th at 11:59am Central ("am" as I will need the rest of the day to start grading them before the final exam.)

   1. Addressing a summary of Goal 1 and fully addressing Goal 2 and 3.
   2. PowerPoint Presentation (1 per group)